 Starting at university can be a big step and it may be the first time that you have lived and studied independently.
 We offer a range of support, advice and guidance to help you make the most of your time at Royal Holloway.
 The information provided on this page is designed to give you a preview and insight into the support available to you as a student with us.

 Our Wellbeing team comprises of members of staff for disability and neurodiversity, financial advice, international advice, mental health, our multi-faith chaplaincy, counselling and living in the local community.
-You can meet some of the staff members in the video below, and read on to find out more about the support we offer.
+Meet Lucy, our Head of Wellbeing, and some of our current students in the video below where they discussing all things wellbeing and student support in our recent Q&A, and read on to find out more about the support we offer.

-The team often act as your first point of contact for support and we will enable you to get the right help from the most appropriate person or team.
+The wellbeing support team often act as your first point of contact for support and we will enable you to get the right help for your circumstances .
 You'll be able to get in contact us if you're feeling worried, upset or uncertain.
 You'll be offered a drop in or triage appointment with a Wellbeing Adviser who will listen to your current concerns.
-Wellbeing Advisers will then work with you to develop the support or self-help guidance you will benefit from, which may include putting you in touch with more specialised or clinical services in the department or externally.
+Wellbeing Advisers will then work with you to develop the support or self-help guidance you will benefit from, which may include putting you in touch with more specialised or clinical services in the University – such as Counselling and Mental Health - or externally.

 Maintaining your wellbeing whilst at university is really important for engaging well with your studies and making the most of the opportunities and experiences you have available during your time at Royal Holloway.
-The key areas to focus on are monitoring your stress levels, making time for relaxation and finding a healthy study-life balance.
+The key areas to focus on are monitoring your stress levels, making time for relaxation, finding a healthy study-life balance and making friends and connections.
 We can help you work towards these areas when you arrive.

 We're often asked often asked what our top tip for maintaining positive wellbeing is and for us it is remembering the 8-8-8 rule.
 To support keeping a good balance in your life we encourage you to aim for eight hours sleep or rest each day alongside eight hours studying and eight hours social activity, including sport and exercise.
 If you do have a day where you need to spend a little longer on one then you should try to re-balance this the next day.